 The project is also part of Volkhardt’s ongoing investigation of how print can be used ‘off the beaten track’, and there’s a nod to pamphleteering and Hogarth in the exhibition.
 It is an extension of the thought process Volkhardt began with Double Elephant’s Politics in Print.

 There’s a strong sense of participation both in the creation of the work and in its dissemination.
 Volkhardt found support all along his way.
-He works with volunteer carvers, print artist Deborah Treliving was generous with her workspace at Cockington Court for the production of Witness Box, and master printer Jack Shirreff and his team were vital in the fulfilment of Cell.
+He works with volunteer carvers, print artist Deborah Treliving was generous with her workspace at Cockington Court for the production of Witness Box, and master printer Jack Shirreff and his team were vital in the fulfillment of Cell.

 As far as the commissions are concerned, the images are going out into the community through an idea of joint patronage and participation.
 The woodcuts won’t be printed without being commissioned by people.
 The prints are very reasonably priced at 5p per square cm starting from £2.50 – which has so far attracted all sections of the community – and you can choose the size and location of the part of the bigger woodcut image you want printed.